kl3mousse/pi-flash/README.md

 This launches the simulator.
 Open the console for logs if needed.
 Use the debug input on the start screen to jump to a higher starting length for testing long sequences.

-### Hot Reload Note
-If your environment doesn’t auto‑reload, re-run or refresh manually after edits.

 ## Packaging (.xdc)

 Create a distributable `.xdc` (zip of `src` contents):